aurelia-contrib/aurelia-getting-started/guides/how-to-add-pug-to-cli-with-webpack.md

 Pug _evals_ anything within ``#{`` and `}``, so you can see what variables are available by using `Object.keys(locals)`.
 It works out that our metadata is actually attached to `locals.htmlWebpackPlugin.options.metadata`.

 NOTE: Attaching to locals is not yet working.
-I'll update this when I figure out how to get this working.

 ```pug
 doctype html
 keys #{Object.keys(locals.htmlWebpackPlugin.options.metadata)}
 ```

 The resultant index.pug is here.
-Note that I've added a few additional script includes.
+Note that I've added a few additional script includes for illustrative purposes.

 ```pug
 - var metadata = locals.htmlWebpackPlugin.options.metadata